dmitryhd/vacancy_analysis/README.md

 Vacancy analysis
 ================
 Web crawler and data analizer with web interface.
 Currently used to gather information about programmer vacancies.

+*Apparently this program uses mysql server*

+``sudo apt-get install mysql-client mysql-server``

 How to use it: